 - Maxillary sinus examination

-- Diagnosis of jaw conditions such as temporomandibular joint disorder, or TMJ
+- Diagnosis of jaw conditions such as temporomandibular joint disorder

 - Detection, measurement, and treatment of jaw tumors